Senate approves bill to keep government running into 2019

 “Republicans will continue to fill our duty to govern,” he said.

-Voting was delayed until late Wednesday as a bipartisan group of lawmakers, mostly from the West, sought to include language reauthorizing a popular program that supports conservation and outdoor recreation projects.
-The Land and Water Conservation Fund expired Sept.
-30, and they’ve been trying to extend it, but no agreement was reached and talks will continue.
+Voting was delayed until late Wednesday as a bipartisan group of lawmakers, mostly from the West, pushed a package that would reauthorize a popular Land and Water Conservation Fund, which expired Sept.
+30, and add other measures addressing public lands.
+Unable to reach agreement, they postponed action as talks continued.

 At one point late in the late evening, senators broke out in a round of Christmas carols from a corner of the chamber.
 A few moments later, retiring Sen. Jeff Flake, R-Ariz., gaveled a procedural vote closed by suggesting “Rudolph” had voted present.